filodb/FiloDB/README.md

 ## Current Status

 Version 0.2 is the stable, latest released version.
-It has been tested on a cluster for a different variety of schemas, has a stable data model and ingestion, and features a huge number of improvements over the previous version:
+It has been tested on a cluster for a different variety of schemas, has a stable data model and ingestion, and features a huge number of improvements over the previous version.

-* Multi column partition and row keys
-* Separate segment key for much easier control of columnar chunk size and sort order
-* Much richer projection key filtering (IN and =, on any column)
-* Range scans within partitions by segment key
-* Computed columns for easily deriving segment and partition keys, especially useful for time series
-* Support for timestamp columns
-* Better performance and error handling: true node locality for reads; up to 2x faster scan performance; fast single partition reads; retries and configurable connection timeouts etc.
-* A ton of bug fixes
-* An experimental feature to sync FiloDB tables to Hive MetaStore
+### Version 0.2.1 change list:

+* Write to multiple keyspaces in C*, using the `database` option
+* Stress tests
+* Issue #77: `flush_after_write` and controlling memtable flushes at end of ETL
+* More efficient streaming ingestion: flushes no longer automatically done at end of each partition of data
+* Issue #84: bug with ingesting into FiloDB after doing sort or shuffles using Tungsten Spark 1.5
+* filo-cli delete command now deletes both metadata and data tables
+* new filo-cli truncate command

 ## Deploying